simonmichael/hledger_site/src/faq.md

 ### How does hledger relate to Beancount ?

 Beancount (begun in 2008) is the other "big 3" PTA app.
-Witten in the popular Python programming language, it's notable for best-in-class capital gains tracking (as of 2025) and an excellent web app (Fava).
+Written in the popular Python programming language, it's notable for best-in-class capital gains tracking (as of 2025) and an excellent web app (Fava).